syncfusion-content/typescript-docs/TypeScript/PivotChart/Axes.md

 ![](Chart-Axes_images/Chart-Axes_img8.png)

-### Placing Axes at Opposite Side
+### Placing axes at opposite side
-The `opposedPosition` property of Chart axis can be used to place the axis at the opposite direction from its default position.
+The `opposedPosition` property of chart axis can be used to place the axis at the opposite direction from its default position.

-N> By default, the `opposedPosition` property is false in PivotChart.
+N> By default, the `opposedPosition` property is false in the pivot chart.

 {% highlight html %}